Yesterday my friend Todd Carpenter wrote this on his Facebook wall:

 The Rat: “Rats are full of good advice but they will never share their troubles with others.
 They are honest individuals and they enjoy living for the moment.
 They’re also capable of surviving any situation.”

-This is perfect for the aspiring real estate agent.
+This is perfect for the aspiring real estate agent, along with this New guide on how to write a real estate bio.
 After all, who doesn’t want a buyer that will never share their troubles?
 You want to live for the moment?
 Great, sign this contract RIGHT FREAKING NOW and buy this damn house.
 Who cares if it’s not exactly right, you can survive any situation.
 Deal with it.

 The Ox: “Oxen are capable of trusting others and will listen to their opinions with an open mind.
 However, Oxen prefer making decisions that are based on their own research.”